CingisAlexander/compstat_r_code/README.md

 In this readme I introduce some nice features from are that were used in computational statistics or to visualize the results

+#### Sheet 1; Basic number random number generation

+- Inverse transform method

+- Acceptance rejection algorithm

+#### Sheet 2; Complex distribution simulation

+- Calculating the mean and variance of mixtures models

+- Efficient generation of multivariate normal distribution

+- Using conditinal mean and variance to derive variance and mean of complicated distributions

+- Using transfomation denisty rule to derive distributions

 #### Sheet 5; Permuatation test